How To Pay Less IBI Tax On Your Property In Spain

 Additionally single-parent families with two or more children can also request a discount in most locations in Spain.

 Each Ayuntamiento in Spain can decide whether to apply or not a series of discounts for residents.
-You can check the specifics either on the Town Hall website or by asking at the office.
+You can check the details either on the Town Hall website or by asking at the office.

 Any discount won’t be automatically applied, you’ll have to request it in order for it to be included in the following year’s bill.